AWS Service Control Policies (SCPs): A Complete Guide for 2026

 Visibility

 The complexity of managing multiple overlapping policies, including SCPs and IAM policies, can lead to a lack of visibility and control.
-It’s essential to have a clear understanding of the cumulative effect of these policies on your AWS environment, otherwise potential challenges arise.
+It’s essential to have a clear understanding of the cumulative effect of these policies on your AWS environment, otherwise potential issues arise:

 Without proper visibility your identities can end up with access you never authorized.
 As we know, privilege can easily be inherited in the cloud, making it harder to see ‘on paper.’
 This type of unseen privilege can result in opportunities for lateral movement.
 That lateral movement can be exploited by malicious attackers.